nikpapadatos/Vector-Autoregressions/README.md

 # Vector-Autoregressions

-More tha four decades ago, Christopher Sims (1980) provided a new macroeconometric framework that held great promise: vector autoregressions (VARs).
-A VAR is an n-equation, n-variable linear model in which each variable is in turn explained by its own lagged values, plus current and past values of the remaining n-1 variables.
+More than four decades ago, Christopher Sims (1980) introduced a groundbreaking macroeconometric framework: vector autoregressions (VARs).
+A VAR is an n-equation, n-variable linear model where each variable is explained by its own lagged values, alongside the current and past values of the remaining n-1 variables.

-In this project, we attempt to theoreticaly describe and empirically test how well VAR models can adress four major macroeconomic tasks: data description, forecasting, structural inference and policy analysis.
-The VAR model selected as well as the theoretical stracture of the project is primarily based on an influential paper in the field, Stock, Watson (2001).
+In this project, we aim to both theoretically describe and empirically evaluate the effectiveness of VAR models in addressing four key macroeconomic tasks: data description, forecasting, structural inference, and policy analysis.
+The VAR model selected and the theoretical framework of this study are primarily informed by the influential work of Stock and Watson (2001), which remains a cornerstone in the field.

 ## Referenses